open-physics-ed-org/modern-classical-mechanics/intro.md

 - 📚 Explore the chapters using the sidebar
 - 🧑‍🔬 All content is open source and free to use for non-commercial purposes
-- 🛠️ Built with Jupyter Book, so you can run, edit, and contribute
+- 🛠️ Built with custom scripts (not Jupyter Book) to generate a fully static, accessible website from Jupyter notebooks
 - 💡 Found a typo or want to contribute?
 [Open an issue or pull request!](https://github.com/dannycab/modern-classical-mechanics)

 ---